w3f/research/docs/polkadot/Token Economics.md

 * **NPoS payment and inflation:** We describe how we reward well-behaving validators and nominators in our nominated proof-of-stake.
 Since the DOT minting for this end is the main cause of inflation in the system, we also describe our inflation model here.
 * **Transaction fees:** We analyse the optimal transaction fees on the relay chain to cover for costs, discourage harmful behaviors, and handle eventual peaks of activity and long inclusion times.
-* **Treasury:** We discuss how and when to raise dots to pay for the continued maintenance of the network.
+* **Treasury:** We discuss how and when to raise DOTs to pay for the continued maintenance of the network.

 Finally, in the last paragraph of the note we provide links to additional relevant references about the Polkadot protocol.